ministryofjustice/cloud-platform/architecture-decision-record/cp30/ADR-005-observability-amp-amg-adot.md

 **Dashboards-as-code:** users author dashboards in the Grafana UI, export JSON, commit to the repo, and a pipeline applies them (mirroring the Argo CD environment-folder pattern with an added dashboards folder).
 This gives version control, audit trail, and recovery if a workspace is lost or upgraded.

-### Deployment: standalone `observability` Terraform component
+### Deployment: AMG in the cloud-platform root component

-AMG is deployed by a dedicated `observability` Terraform component, separate from `cluster-components`.
-This reflects the different lifecycles: the metrics collectors (AMP workspace + ADOT, or the CloudWatch Observability add-on) are **per-cluster** and stay in `cluster-components`, deployed on every cluster; AMG is a **single environment-designated** resource with no per-cluster relationship.
+AMG is deployed as part of the **root `cloud-platform` Terraform component** (alongside the other account-level singletons such as IAM roles, ECR, and Route53), not a dedicated component.
+A standalone `observability` component was prototyped but judged overkill for a single workspace plus one IAM role: root already provides the required providers (`aws`, `http`), the per-workspace model, and the related account-level IAM, and it applies as the first pipeline stage.
+The metrics collectors (AMP workspace + ADOT, or the CloudWatch Observability add-on) remain **per-cluster** in `cluster-components`; only AMG — a single, account-level resource — lives at root.

-Which environments host an AMG workspace is declared in the component (not passed as a runtime flag):
+Which environments host an AMG workspace is declared in root's `locals.tf` (not passed as a runtime flag):

 - **`cloud-platform-live`** — the production central AMG serving all BUs and both live and non-live environments.
 - **`cloud-platform-development`** — a test AMG in the development account, so ephemeral clusters' dashboards and cross-cluster data sources can be validated.
-Deployed via the main pipeline against the `cloud-platform-development` workspace (not by the ephemeral-cluster deploy workflow).

-Every other Terraform workspace (BU spokes, preproduction, nonlive) plans an empty state for this component.
+`enable_amg` is derived from `contains(local.amg_host_workspaces, terraform.workspace)`, so every other workspace (BU spokes, preproduction, nonlive) creates no AMG resources.
 Designating a new AMG host is a reviewed one-line code change, which prevents an AMG workspace being created in the wrong account by accident.

 ### BU metric isolation